dennzlak/giphy-to-mp4/README.md

 ### giphy to mp4
-- `converts giphy.com gifs to mp4s and downloads it.`
+- `converts giphy.com gifs to mp4 video files and downloads them.`

 ### instructions
 #### for one gif